Burdantes/burdantes.github.io/_projects/1_project.md

    <li>Colin Gerard (Geode/French Institute of Geopolitics)</li>
    <li>Guillhem Marotte (Geode/French Institute of Geopolitics)</li>
 </ul>
-After learning about Iranian politics from my grandfather, a political activist who fled to France, my interest in political science flourished from his dream: an intellectual awakening of a nation enriched by the history of an early civilization and a constant quest for freedom.
-Early on, I was drawn to mathematical modeling to reason through a problem by abstraction of the problem’s specificity.
-The capacity of thinking in terms of underlying structure and their properties motivated my first five years of university.
-In parallel with my mathematics undergrad, I consistently kept up with political affairs in Iran, Russia, the Black Sea.
-During my first research internship in South Korea, I came to realize that networks were a fertile environment to understand human behavior, where one could also observe the emergence of political phenomena.
-At that time, I had unconsciously laid the foundation for some of the research I would perform later: The idea of approaching political phenomena through the prism of networks and mathematics.
-In 2019-2020, I examined Russia’s influence in Twitter by building tools to quantitatively support (or infirm) reasoning made by colleagues who were experts in political science.
-I have also participated in building a standardized methodology to represent graph based on spring layout that is now used in Cassini, a consulting start-up in France.
-Our work has proven in the past that Russian influences have been used as a scapegoat in past controversies in France.
+AInspired by stories from my grandfather, a political activist who took refuge in France, I developed a profound interest in political science.
+His dream of igniting an intellectual renaissance in a nation shaped by ancient civilization's history and an enduring pursuit of freedom deeply resonated with me.
+My academic inclinations led me towards mathematical modeling, which I found to be an efficient tool for abstract reasoning, allowing me to focus on the foundational structure of problems.
+This approach formed the cornerstone of my first five years at university.

+While I pursued my undergraduate studies in mathematics, I maintained a keen interest in the political dynamics of Iran, Russia, and the Black Sea region.
+A pivotal moment came during my research internship in South Korea, where I discovered the potential of network analysis in understanding human behaviors and the emergence of political phenomena.
+This realization set the groundwork for my future research: to view political events through the lens of networks and mathematics.

+In 2019-2020, I delved into analyzing Russia’s influence on Twitter.
+I developed tools that provided quantitative evidence to support or refute hypotheses presented by my political science peers.
+Furthermore, I collaborated in crafting a standardized methodology for representing graphs, based on the spring layout.
+This methodology is now taught as part of the master of geopolitics in the University of Paris VIII.
+Our research has illuminated instances where Russian influences were erroneously cited in previous French controversies.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">